 This giddy enthusiasm electrifies the rooftop bar that crowns the Freehand New York (yes, the hotel you keep hearing about).
-Located in the no-fun nexus of Gramercy and Murray Hill, the Miami import is packed with happy-go-lucky twenty- and thirtysomethings that just seem relieved that the Caribbean rooftop even exists, let alone that they are there.
+Located in the no-fun nexus of Gramercy and Flatiron, the Miami import is packed with happy-go-lucky twenty- and thirtysomethings that just seem relieved that the Caribbean rooftop even exists, let alone that they are there.

 The warm-weather vibes begin at the entrance, where the long queue moves quickly, no one is turned away, and the bouncers (wearing Hawaiian shirts) thank you repeatedly for waiting.
 Meatpacking security would never.